-The Treasurer will be specifically informed by the CAE where any matter is identified that impacts on his Section 73 role.
+The Treasurer will be specifically informed by the Head of Audit and Assurance where any matter is identified that impacts on his Section 73 role.

-The Treasurer will specifically make the CAE aware of any concerns that he has about internal control that might lead to the need for an internal audit investigation or review.
+The Treasurer will specifically make the Head of Audit and Assurance aware of any concerns that he has about internal control that might lead to the need for an internal audit investigation or review.